ChocolateNao/dotfiles/README.md

 This repo supports package installation via ansible for the following operating systems and distributions.

-_If you're willing to help testing unsupported things out - please do.
+_If you're willing to help testing unsupported things out - please do and let me know.
 It would be awesome!_

 - [x] Linux
   - [x] Ubuntu
   - [x] Debian
-  - [ ] Fedora (not tested)
+  - [ ] Fedora _(Not tested)_
-  - [ ] Alpine (not tested)
+  - [ ] Alpine _(Not tested)_
   - [x] Arch
   - [x] Manjaro
 <!-- - [ ] Windows (via chocolatey) (not tested) -->
-- [ ] macOS (not tested)
+- [ ] macOS _(Not tested)_

-If the command is executed on unsupported system the user will be prompted to skip the package-installation step and proceed to only install the dotfiles.
+If the command is executed on unsupported system the user will be prompted to skip the package-installation step and proceed to install dotfiles only.

 ## Installation